youngkin/hugoblog/content/post/spidotmatrixmodule.md

 {{< gist youngkin 55d94b43ae0c95cc1fec138de6166c44 >}}

-### Controlling a dot matrix display - interacting with the BCM2835
+### Controlling the MAX7219 - direct interaction with the BCM2835

-This section describes how the code interacts with and controls the GPIO peripherals, specifically setting the values of the various registers associated with the I/O functionality of the BCM2835.
+This section describes how the code interacts with and controls the GPIO peripherals, specifically setting the values of the various registers associated with the SPI I/O functionality of the BCM2835.
 Setting register values is used to control GPIO peripherals and reading register values allow the current state of the associated GPIO peripherals to be accessed.

 Many of these function descriptions are copied from the [Raspberry Pi GPIO - Introduction To Programming Broadcom BCM2835 ARM Peripherals](https://youngkin.github.io/post/gpioprogramming/) article.
 This is done to avoid constant cross referencing back to that article.